Alex Sandro (footballer, born 1995)

 Alex Sandro de Oliveira (born 20 August 1995), better known as Alex Sandro is a Brazilian professional footballer who plays as a forward for V.League 2 club Truong Tuoi Dong Nai.

 Career

 Born in Petrolina, Pernamuco, Alex Sandro stood out especially for Remo and Brusque, teams for which he was state champion.
 He also had notable spells at Tombense and Botafogo-SP, being hired in 2025 by Inter de Limeira.

-On 4 August 2025, Alex Sandro signed his transfer to Dong Nai FC in Vietnam.
+On 4 August 2025, Alex Sandro signed his transfer to Truong Tuoi Dong Nai in Vietnam.